pfeiferd/genestrip/README.md

 ```
 You may check for higher versions and update the dependency accordingly...

+### Self-contained Windows executable

+The Maven command `mvn -P winexe package` creates a self-contained Windows executable `bin/genestrip.exe` along with a reduced JRE under `lib/jre`.
+You need a [JDK](https://jdk.java.net/) 11 installation or higher on Windows for this command to succeed.
+Moreover it creates a Zip folder `target/genestrip-${version}-windows-x64.zip` that contains the same files with less than 40 MB of disk space.

+When extracted Genestrip can be executed via `bin\genestrip.exe` (on a Windows x86, 64 bit architecture).
+It will search for the above JRE for
+execution under the relative location `..\lib\jre`.
+So the folders `bin` and `lib` should be kept together accordingly. **These few files is all it takes to run Genestrip under Windows!** There is no additional JRE necessary.

+For convenience, the ready-made Zip folder `genestrip-${version}-windows-x64.zip` is also [publicly available for download on Google Drive](https://drive.google.com/file/d/1fxI8M1I4d_W6NoapbPPv93XvZelsqA_N/view?usp=sharing).

+### Runnning the JUnit tests

+The Maven command `mvn -P prerelease install` runs all the JUnit tests for Genestrip and more.
+It will take time...

 [^1]: Counter to common belief, Java can well be used for such high performance applications when using its programming facilities the right way.

 ## Generating the sample database